-Since the crisis began, The NewsGuild-CWA has been documenting and sharing employer responses with more than 200 of our local officers in the United States and Canada.
+Since the crisis began, The NewsGuild-CWA has been documenting and sharing employer responses with our local officers in the United States and Canada.

 - Paid time off for any COVID-19 illnesses

 - Overtime pay for employees who work more than 40 hours, or beyond the limit set out in their contracts

 - Ability to work from home whenever possible

 - Ergonomic equipment and setups for employees working at home

 - Ability for workers to refuse an assignment over health and safety concerns without punishment

 - Safety equipment for anyone working in the field (including disinfectant wipes, alcohol spray, hand sanitizer, N95 masks, gloves and more)

 - Safety measures to protect anyone who has to continue working at the office or in the field

-We are also restricting travel by our representatives and organizers through at least the end of April, to protect their health and the public’s.
+We are also limiting travel by our representatives and organizers through at least the end of April, to protect their health and the public’s.
 Our staffers continue to work from home and are available by phone and email.

 We continue to organize and if you’re interested in joining our union, contact us.

 We’ll continue to share resources with our members and our locals as we work through this crisis together.

 If you have questions, please do not hesitate to contact us at firstname.lastname@example.org.

 How workers can stay safe

 Journalists have a critical mission: to report the news and this pandemic shows how important their role is.
 But it’s important to also make sure journalists are protecting their own health and safety.

 Follow the safety protocols by the CDC and:

 - Social distance.
 Keep at least six feet from others.

 - Avoid groups with 10 or more people

 - Wash your hands frequently for 20 seconds or more.